GLOBAL MARKETS-World stocks hit five-week peak, as dollar continues retreat | Business

 World stocks rose to a five-week peak on Wednesday in choppy trading as U.S. shares were mixed, with investors weighing disappointing earnings from U.S. heavyweights with hopes the Federal Reserve will slow its aggressive pace of interest rate hikes.
 The U.S. dollar index fell to a five-week low as the pound touched its highest since Sept.
 13, continuing its rally after Rishi Sunak became Britain's prime minister.

 News that the British government's plan to repair the country's public finances will be delayed by more than two weeks to Nov.
 17 pushed up bond yields.
-Wall Street was mixed.
-The Dow Jones Industrial Average rose 0.51%, the S&P 500 lost 0.13% and the Nasdaq Composite dropped 0.97% at 10:37 a.m.
-EDT (1437 GMT)
+The Dow Jones Industrial Average rose 0.27% by 1:30 p.m.
+ET (1730 GMT).
+The S&P 500 lost 0.44% and the Nasdaq Composite dropped 1.69%, dragged by disappointing earnings and warnings from Microsoft and Alphabet.

-MSCI's World Stock Index was up 0.36% and touched a five-week high.
-Europe's Stoxx 600 also touched a five-week high in choppy trade.
-Google owner Alphabet posted softer-than-expected ad sales after Tuesday's close and Microsoft missed revenue forecasts, while a warning from Dutch semiconductor supplier ASM added to concerns about slowing economic growth.

-Sheets also noted "more downside risk" for earnings.
-Data on Tuesday showed slowing home price growth and souring consumer confidence, with some signs that the Fed's aggressive rate hikes are starting to cool the labor market.

-"It does feel like it is too early to declare the 'all-clear' for equity markets – for example the Fed could well push U.S. real rates deeper into restrictive territory – meaning that we are treating this dollar decline as corrective," said Chris Turner, global head of markets at ING.
-The Bank of Canada, meanwhile, announced a smaller-than-expected rate raise of 50 percentage points.
+The Bank of Canada, meanwhile, announced a smaller-than-expected rate rise of 50 percentage points.
 That put its policy rate at 3.75%, a 14-year high but coming up short on calls for another 75 basis points move to contain stubbornly high inflation.
+"With Bank of Canada raising lesser than expected, you're definitely seeing a good

+switching away from earnings," said Steve Sosnick, chief strategist at Interactive Brokers.

 MSCI's broadest index of Asia-Pacific shares outside Japan rallied more than 1%, while Japan's Nikkei hit its highest level since Sept.
 20. The euro pushed back above $1 for the first time in five weeks.